-distance separations of section 73.207(b)(3).
+FM translator stations are subject to a contour overlap based spacing methodology71 and are thus not subject to the distance separations of section 73.207(b)(3).
 Finally, the reference in that paragraph to a 10-watt transmitter power output limitation is a superseded provision originally set out in the U.S.-Mexican FM Broadcast Agreement of 1972 and is no longer required under the current treaty.
 For these reasons, we delete all of the introductory language of section 74.1235(d) as obsolete.
 We retain sections 74.1235(d)(1) and (2), but adopt our proposed minor revisions to reflect the language of the U.S.-Mexican FM Broadcast Agreement.
-Because the relevant treaties do not distinguish between FM translator and booster stations, we do not adopt our proposal in the NPRM to eliminate references to booster stations in section 74.1235(d).
-We do not revise paragraph 74.1235(d)(3), which concerns translator and booster stations near the Canadian border.
+Because the relevant treaties do not distinguish between FM translator and booster stations, we find that it would be confusing to adopt our proposal in the NPRM to eliminate references to booster stations in section 74.1235(d), and decline to do so.72 Likewise, because we eliminate conflicting language in the first sentence of paragraph 74.1235(d), we do not revise paragraph 74.1235(d)(3), which concerns translator and booster stations near the Canadian border.